nrfconnect/sdk-nrfxlib/nrf_modem/doc/full_dfu.rst

 Full DFU API
 ************

-A full-modem firmware upgrade consists of the following steps:
+A full firmware upgrade of the modem consists of the following steps:

 1. Initialization
 #.
 Programming the bootloader